josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 1. Favoring clarity over simplicity; or
 2. Accounting for users who might have a _dynamic_ system theme, which changes between light and dark mode based on time of day.

-The first point is valid, even if I personally believe the tradeoff is worthwhile in most cases, and with the caveats already mentioned above.
+The first point is valid, even if I personally believe the tradeoff is worthwhile in most cases (with the caveats already mentioned).
 It's possible some users might want that choice, and it's nice for them to have it if they do.
 Reasonable cases can be made both ways here, and—once again—context should affect the answer.

 Dynamic themes, however, seem like a bit of an extreme edge case to me.